Elinor Florence, Author

 This photo was taken when my girlfriend and I spent six months hitch-hiking through Europe in 1972 (yes, hitch-hiking, if you can believe it!)

-Sadly, that era came to an end all too soon and we started rolling up our hair in curlers once again.
+Sadly, that era came to an end all too soon, and we went back to curly hair once again.

 Everyone wanted to look like Farrah Fawcett Majors.